 Mugwort pollen

-A healthcare provider (usually an allergist) diagnoses oral allergy syndrome by listening to your symptoms.
+A healthcare provider (usually an allergist) diagnoses oral allergy syndrome based on your symptoms.
 They may confirm the diagnosis by doing allergy testing.
+This could include:

 Advertisement